isaacyakl/remote-jackbox-player/README.md

 ## To-Do

--  Make page load with stream URL input in focus
+-  Refresh stream frame when enter is hit in stream URL input
 -  Disable touch input when stream URL input is focused
--  Refresh stream frame when enter is hit in stream URL input
 -  Reload game view when stream view changes
 -  Reload button for stream view
 -  Add warning about losing game progress when exiting/reloading page